Bisnode/opa-gradle-plugin/README.md

     location    = 'path/opa/executable'     // default: use opa on $PATH
     srcDir      = 'path/to/rego/src'        // default: src/main/rego
     testDir     = 'path/to/rego/tests/'     // default: src/test/rego
+    mode        = 'DOWNLOAD'                // default: LOCAL
+    version     = '0.63.0'
 }
 ```

+In LOCAL mode OPA should be installed on same machine as the tasks are run, either on `$PATH` or pointed out by the
+`location` configuration attribute.

+In DOWNLOAD mode OPA is fetched from https://openpolicyagent.org/downloads

 ## Tasks